The Kennedy School of Aviation

 Next Steps

-Would you like to have some help getting started?
 Checklists are very common in aviation - so we're going to give you one of your own.

-Where you are now, where you want to go and how you're going to get there.
-Who you need to be in contact with and best of all, we'll connect you with a mentor to help guide you!
+You'll know who you need to be in contact with and best of all, we'll connect you with a mentor to help guide you!

-Look up...we're waiting for you:)
+Look up...we're waiting for you.

-Course certificate of completion provided.
+Program certificates of completion are provided.

 The Kennedy School of Aviation

-Engine Start Program - 'Careers in Aviation'
+Engine-start Program - 'Careers in Aviation'

 Aeronautical Engineer